heathdbrown/uncle_bob_clean_coding_lessons/README.md

 > The most honest estimate is "I don't know"

 > PERT (Project Evalution in Real-time); Estimate given in 3 numbers (best case, average case, worst case)

+> No manager wants to hear 3 numbers, Managers will have to manage that type of risk.
+Do not absorb the risk if you don't know you can make it.

+13. You to say, No.